Riverside County Sheriff says his election fraud investigation put on hold by "politically motivated lawsuits"

 "You would have thought the world was ending, and every single Democrat leader in California is now doing everything they can to prevent this count from happening and it really makes you question: why?"
 Bianco said during the television appearance.

-Since the ballot seizure, local election officials in Riverside County have debunked the allegations of irregularities by saying that the citizens' group's numbers were based on raw data that could have included unsigned ballots.
-Political experts have also pointed out that Proposition 50 passed with a wide margin, with 64% of of voters approving the measure, so the investigation wouldn't have any impact on the results.
+Since the ballot seizure, local election officials in Riverside County have debunked the allegations of irregularities by saying that the citizens group's numbers were based on raw data that could have included unsigned ballots.
+Political experts have also pointed out that Proposition 50 passed with a wide margin, with 64% of of voters approving it, so the investigation wouldn't have any impact on the results.

 "The bad thing is, when you try to introduce a doubt about the electoral process, people sometimes are afraid to come out and vote," Alvarado said.
 "That is actually a fight against democracy."

-CBS LA has reached out to Bonta's office for comment on Bianco's statement, but has not yet heard back.
+CBS News L.A. has reached out to Bonta's office for comment on Bianco's statement but has not yet heard back.

 A hearing is set for Monday morning as Bonta's petition for the Riverside County Superior Court to stop the investigation is reviewed.